A Special Ojai Tradition Since 1904

 So it takes a total of 140 ladies to welcome our honored guests, spectators and players alike, so they can eat over 10,000 cookies and drink over 1800 cups of tea, while taking a break from watching the best that tennis has to offer.

 These folks come to The Ojai for the competition of tennis, they come for the camaraderie and the tennis talk, for the orange juice and for the tea and cookies, for the ambience of Ojai and for the created stage in Libbey Park.
-And, oh yes, they come for the TRADITION that is The Ojai – now in its 119th year!
+And, oh yes, they come for the TRADITION that is The Ojai, for more than 120 years!

 See you there!